Azure-Samples/multimodal-rag-code-execution/deployment/README.md

 </p>
 <br/>

 ### Troubleshooting

 If you see the below screenshot, please check your API web app, check its Environment Variables, and try to restart it.

+Variables to check are:

+- DOCKER_REGISTRY_SERVER_URL
+- DOCKER_REGISTRY_SERVER_USERNAME
+- DOCKER_REGISTRY_SERVER_PASSWORD

+If problem persists, go to WebApp Deployment Center, and make sure:

+- The container registry is connected via Admin credentials
+- The "Continuous Deployment" option is enabled

 <br />
 <p align="center">